How Facebook Messenger evolved into a chat camera

 As scary as it would be to move a billion people’s furniture, Facebook needed to fundamentally overhaul its interface to put the camera at the core of Messenger.

-“Camera is a great way to initiate a conversation or share a moment that you want people to comment on” Marcus tells me.
+“The camera is a great way to initiate a conversation or share a moment that you want people to comment on,” Marcus tells me.
 That’s why it couldn’t be tucked away inside of chat threads.
 When you send text messages, you typically think of who you’re going to talk to first.
 But with visual communication, it’s the spontaneous moment you want to capture or the silly face you want to make that sparks the sharing process.

 So in mid-December, Messenger launched its big redesign.
 The top corners of the inbox became rounded to clue users into the idea that they were always a swipe away from the camera, that now sat beneath the rest of the chrome.
 And a big transparent shutter button was overlaid in the middle of the navigation bar at the bottom.
 The camera literally became the center of the app after years in the periphery.

-But instead of just porting a stock camera into the app, Marcus tells me “We’ve done it in a way that is very much in line with the types of things you do with messaging.”
+But instead of just porting a stock camera into the app, Marcus tells me, “We’ve done it in a way that is very much in line with the types of things you do with messaging.”

-Once you take a photo or video, you can select from over 5000 graphics to add on top, and these are themed and categorized around the most popular questions and statements people share in Messenger.
+Once you take a photo or video, you can select from more than 5,000 graphics to add on top, and these are themed and categorized around the most popular questions and statements people share in Messenger.
 There are graphics for “Hungry?”, “Wanna hang?”, “On my way”, “Missing you” and more.

 These aren’t the kind of filters you find in Instagram for jazzing up art, or Snapchat for telling a story of what you’ve been doing.
 They’re designed for the present tense, like illustrated keyboard shortcuts.

-Note: [Correction: David Marcus and Tony Leach’s names in this video are switched.
-David speaks first.
-This will be fixed soon]